I3A-NavSys/navsim/doc/tutos/tuto4/tuto4.md

 ![Two drones deployed](./img/drones_deployed.png)

-And finally, we instruct the **monitor** to store the telemetry information transmitted by each drone, and the operator to generate an operation for each drone:
+And finally, for each drone, we instruct the **monitor** to store the telemetry information transmitted, and the operator to generate an initial operation:

 ```matlab
 % -------------